-- 1. Member has CTEPH defined as WHO Group 4 class of pulmonary hypertension (Refer to Appendix) - 2.
-Member meets either criterion (i) or criterion (ii) below: - i.
+- 1. Documentation that the member has CTEPH defined as WHO Group 4 class of pulmonary hypertension (Refer to - Appendix) - 2.
+Documentation that the member meets either criterion (i) or criterion (ii) below: - i.
 Recurrent or persistent CTEPH after pulmonary endarterectomy (PEA) - ii.
 Inoperable CTEPH with diagnosis confirmed by BOTH of the following (a. and b.): - a.
 Computed tomography (CT)/magnetic resonance imaging (MRI) angiography or pulmonary angiography - b.
-Pretreatment right heart catheterization with all of the following results: - mPAP $\geq 25$ mmHg - PCWP $\leq 15 \text{ mmHg}$ - PVR > 3 Wood units - 3.
+Pretreatment right heart catheterization with all of the following results: - 1. mPAP > 20 mmHg - 2. $PCWP \le 15 \text{ mmHg}$ - 3.
+PVR > 2 Wood units - 3.
 Dose and dosing regimen prescribed as well as medication therapy regimen is within FDA-approved guidelines and clinical guidelines